alex-evseenko/codegen/README.md

 ----

 Presents any fragment of code.
 Contains anything that could be treated as target code.
-Code trait is immutable, initializing is possible either via extending and overriding of `holder` method or using implicit `StringContext` implementation.
+Trait `Code` is immutable, initializing is possible either via extending and overriding of `holder` method or using implicit `StringContext` implementation.
 Overriding makes sense when target code is a closure that depends on some values:
 ```
 val expr = new Code {